 At the end of the day, can you sit alone in a room with yourself and enjoy the present company?
 If the answer is no, it’s time to find yourself, because you’ve lost your way somewhere along the line.
 The goal is to enjoy the quiet spaces between the busyness of life.

-#4 Meditate.
-This is a rather eccentric idea to some, when it comes to knowing how to find yourself but it works.
-I’ve really seen the benefits of meditation, and it really is an excellent tool in the journey to finding your true self.
+This is a rather eccentric idea to some, but when it comes to knowing how to find yourself but it works.
+There are proven benefits of meditation, and it really is an excellent tool in the journey to finding your true self.
 If you can’t enjoy time spent with yourself, then nobody else can either.

 Learn to appreciate your own thoughts and find direction through meditation.
 This is a great way to make life’s hardest decision seem like a walk in the park.
 Through meditation, you clear up the foggiest paths in your life at the present moment.
 [Read: 29 ways to deal with insecurity and feel magnificent]

-There is an entire section at most book stores devoted to understanding how to find yourself.
+There is an entire section at most bookstores devoted to understanding how to find yourself.
 Clearly, people are buying these books!
 Don’t be ashamed to buy or read these books, because they could change your life.
-[Read: 14 easy mantras that will transform your life]
+[Read: 21 easy and positive mantras that will transform your life]

 Sometimes, we freak out for nothing.
 We think our lives are falling apart before our eyes, when really things are falling into place.
 We all have that person that tells us like it is.
 Whoever that person is for you, call them and tell them what’s going on.

 Before long, they remind you that you are a strong person who is freaking out over nothing, and everything is going to be okay.
 Sometimes we just need to hear that things are going to be okay.
 [Read: How to feel good about yourself and kickass in life]